openhab/org.openhab.binding.zwave/doc/fakro/amzsolar_0_0.md

 ### Parameter 13: Positioning

 Positioning
-1 – FF go to Max
-2 – FF go to previous position
+<p&gt1 – FF go to Max<br /&gt2 – FF go to previous position</p&gt
 Values in the range 1 to 2 may be set.

 The manufacturer defined default value is ```1```.